-My dissertation research dealt with the exchange of social support within intimate partner dyads as a predictor of depressive and anxiety symptoms.
+A 2022 article based on my dissertation research dealt with the exchange of social support within intimate partner dyads as a predictor of depressive and anxiety symptoms.
 I found that intimate partner dyads in which both partners perceived more support had a stronger relationship between support and mental health.
 In other words, the relationship between your level of perceived support and your mental health is stronger if your partner also perceives higher levels of support.

 Additionally, I co-authored an article on the relationship between time-clustering of stressful life events on substance use among young adults.
 We found that adults who experience multiple stressful life events within a short time period are significantly more likely to exhibit substance use behavior.